Center for Personalized Diagnostics

-By integrating Molecular Genetics, Pathology Informatics, and Genomic Pathology for individualized diagnoses, the CPD can help physicians provide an appropriate treatment plan for their patients.
+By integrating Molecular Genetics, Pathology Informatics, and Genomic Pathology for precision-medicine diagnoses, the CPD can help physicians provide an appropriate and individualized treatment plan for their patients.

-Most importantly perhaps, precision diagnostics can significantly reduce the time conventional diagnostic approaches require, allowing patients and their loved ones to make informed decisions - when time matters most.
+Most importantly perhaps, precision medicine can significantly reduce the time conventional diagnostic approaches require, allowing patients and their loved ones to make informed decisions – when time matters most.

 For Patients and Caregivers

 Each cancer responds differently to treatment.
 Knowing the makeup of your cancer can help determine a better and more exact treatment.

 - Learn how researchers at the CPD are working to understand how best to treat your cancer at a genetic level.

 - Learn how to talk to your doctor about precision medicine and genomic testing.

 The Center for Personalized Diagnostics offers physicians the highest volume of genome testing in the region, with more than 4,000 clinical and research samples to date.
 More research means stronger, actionable results for your patients.

 Genomic sequencing reports provided by the CPD are specifically geared toward actionable knowledge for clinicians.
 The reports focus on normal or abnormal gene information and provide interpretation, comments, and references for disease-associated mutations or variants of uncertain significance.

 Learn more about the benefits of ordering a personalized diagnostic test, the different gene panels CPD offers analysis for, and how to request a test for your patients today.